Community Fun and Fitness Relays (CFFR)

 The CFFR is an exciting new annual Southern Illinois running event that will make its debut on Saturday, September 23rd, 2017, at Southern Illinois University’s Lew Hartzog Track and Field Complex in Carbondale, Illinois.
 A full-day event, it is an adaptation of the River-to-River Runners-sponsored Kids’ Fun & Fitness Day celebration that occurred in 2013 and 2014.

-Relay Divisions for All Ages and Skill Levels
+Divisions & Categories for All Ages and Skill Levels!

 First through third place finishers in each category of the Just for Fun and Competitive divisions of the CFFR will receive beautifully-crafted medals, and the teams with the fastest time in each event category and the highest pledge amounts raised will receive additional prizes.